Secluded campground tucked into the shady woods of Oscar Scherer State Park with access to a fabulous rail trail linking Sarasota to Venice.

-This gorgeous, wild, winding river is well-known in Florida, but can only be paddled when water levels are high enough — and that’s right NOW.
+This gorgeous, wild, winding river is well-known in Florida, but can only be paddled when water levels are high enough — and thanks to recent rains, that is now and probably for the next month or two.
 This river belongs on the bucket list of those who love the Florida outdoors.

 Floridians survive the heat and humidity of our brutal summers by turning to the state’s wealth of cool, clear, refreshing springs.
 But you need to get to the best Florida springs early, especially on weekends.

 Robbie’s Marina is a don’t-miss stop as you drive through the Florida Keys.
 Dozens of tarpon, some more than 6 feet long, gather at the dock and lunge for fish from visitors.
 The restaurant there, the Hungry Tarpon, is highly recommended , too.

 The abundance of Florida Keys wildlife helps makes the Keys unique.
 Here are 12 animals, month-by-month, you can look for; many are unfamiliar to visitors.

 With expansive state parks and a national wildlife refuge plus several attractive county and city facilities, Jupiter offers many excellent places to kayak, hike, bike and learn about native wildlife.
 Within a two hour drive of 6 million people in South Florida, it’s a good getaway for lovers of the outdoors .